Langchain

-LangChain is a library that makes developing Large Language Models based applications much easier.
+Langchain is a library that makes developing Large Language Model-based applications much easier.
 It unifies the interfaces to different libraries, including major embedding providers and Qdrant.
-Using LangChain, you can focus on the business value instead of writing the boilerplate.
+Using Langchain, you can focus on the business value instead of writing the boilerplate.

 texts, embeddings, url="<qdrant-url>", api_key="<qdrant-api-key>", collection_name="texts"